ScottMorse/PyMusician/README.md

 ## **Mode properties**

 ### Root
-`self.root` simply returns the Note object for root of the mode.
+`self.root` simply returns the <a href="#the-note-class">Note</a> object for root of the mode.
 Even if a string was passed originally for the root note, the property will be a Note instance.

 ### Mode
 `self.mode` is simply the mode name, like "major", "minor."